 Communication and interaction

 Sensory and/or physical needs

 Special Educational Provision:

 Teachers are responsible and accountable for the progress and development of the students in their class.
 This is through high quality teaching, differentiated for all students including those who may have SEND.
 Class teachers complete comprehensive student profiles, which highlight areas of need.

-The Community College has a Learning Centre, which supports bespoke learning programmes and interventions targeted to meet individual needs and abilities.
+The Whitstable School has a Learning Centre, which supports bespoke learning programmes and interventions targeted to meet individual needs and abilities.
 These interventions are reviewed regularly to ensure the student is making progress and the best academic and emotional needs are met.

 If a child or young person continues to make less than expected progress, in spite of special education provision and the involvement of outside agencies, the SENCO will follow the statutory guidance on requesting an assessment for an Education, Health and Care plan (EHCP).
 The Local Authority will then decide if extra resources and funds will be required outside the school’s normal provision.

 All EHCP’s are reviewed annually with all relevant bodies being invited to attend and make recommendations with regard to the student’s progress and future provision.
 The continuation of the EHCP will be considered and new targets set if appropriate.